 Included on a long list of focus areas, the Government Operations Subcommittee will focus on a range of issues that includes federal records, national archives, Executive Office of the president, U.S. Postal Service, FOIA, Department of Commerce, Treasury, Education, and Labor, and federal civil service, among other issues.

-Health Care, Benefits, & Administrative Rules – Chairman Jim Jordan (OH)
+Health Care, Benefits, & Administrative Rules – Jim Jordan (OH)

 This subcommittee will focus on issues related to HHS, healthcare, gov-wide rules and regulations, Social Security, and Medicare/Medicaid.

-The IT Subcommittee will focus on federal IT procurement, Cybersecurity, IT infrastructure, emerging technologies, and intellectual property, among other issues.
+The IT Subcommittee will focus on federal IT procurement, Will Hurd (TX) Cybersecurity, IT infrastructure, emerging technologies, and intellectual property, among other issues.

 The Interior Subcommittee will focus on issues related to the Department of Interior, Department of Energy, EPA, and USDA.